-An email address uniquely identifies both the email service you are using, and your mailbox as provided by that service.
-When email is sent to your email address, it’s collected by your email service and placed in an inbox, which you access through your email account.
+An email address uniquely identifies your mailbox as provided by your email service.
+When email is sent to your email address, it’s collected by your email service and placed in a mailbox, which you access through your email account.

 Email addresses are always in this format:

 As soon as you say “program”, you’re talking about computer software.
-An email program is the software that you run on your computer to access your email.
+An email program is software you run on your computer to access your email.
 Examples include Microsoft Outlook included in Microsoft Office (not Outlook.com), Thunderbird, the Mail program pre-installed in Windows 10, and many others.